Article 53 of Regulation (EC) 1107/2009: Emergency authorisations

 When submitting an application requesting the repeat of an emergency authorisation, applicants know when the use is required.
 To allow sufficient time for HSE to consider the application and consult with the ECP and Ministers, repeat applications must be submitted by the end of January in the year of use to allow consideration at the Spring ECP meeting of that year.
 Ministerial agreement can then be obtained before the season of use.

-If you have any queries concerning the contents of this Regulatory Update, please contact HSE: Link to Contact Details Page.
+If you have any queries concerning the contents of this Regulatory Update, contact HSE.